grpc/grpc.io/content/blog/grpc-web-interceptor.md

 ## Introduction

-Similar to other gRPC languages, gRPC-web supports _unary_ and server _streaming_ interceptors.
+Similar to other gRPC languages, gRPC-web supports _unary_ and server-_streaming_ interceptors.
 For each kind of interceptor, we've [defined an interface][interceptor.js] containing a single `intercept()` method:

 - `UnaryInterceptor`
 - `StreamInterceptor`

-For example, the `UnaryInterceptor` interface is declared like this:
+This is how the `UnaryInterceptor` interface is declared:

 ```js
 /*